Rae is a PhD student in the social sciences, and an educator who advocates for the mental health and wellness of students.

 We write and speak across many mediums, always honing our ability to communicate effectively.
 Our communication skills are beneficial in non-academic sectors because we are conscious of the diverse ways that information can be conveyed.

 I've linked the last two points together because I feel they often go hand in hand.
 Many PhDs teach during their time as graduate students.
 In addition to our own course requirements and research projects, we take on jobs to educate undergraduate students.
-This usually involves delivering weekly lectures on course material, leading discussion groups, preparing learning activities, and grading assignments.
+This usually involves delivering weekly lectures on the course material, leading discussion groups, preparing learning activities, and grading assignments.

 I've led several tutorial groups of 40+ students and it's not without its challenges.
 It can be tricky getting the shy students to speak up, especially when other students tend to overtake group conversations.
 Or when sensitive topics arise (e.g., sexism and racism), and the conversation needs to be handled delicately to ensure that the class environment remains respectful.
 These experiences have taught me how to facilitate a positive learning environment for students.